brycewray/hugo-site/content/posts/2019/06/ahoy-mate.md

 It's hard to think of any method of searching through and filtering emails that MailMate doesn't provide.
 The app is simply astonishing in this regard.
 As a result: if you're inclined to use Smart Mailboxes, its implementation of them goes ’waaaay beyond similar capabilities on other email&nbsp;clients.

-Of course, the drawback to using Smart Mailboxes on MailMate, as on other email clients with similar capabilities, is that they don't sync with your iOS devices' mail apps.[^creepy] The way around that is to apply rules that work with IMAP folders and subfolders, *etc.*, at the *provider*&nbsp;level.
+Of course, the drawback to using Smart Mailboxes on MailMate, as on other email clients with similar capabilities, is that they don't sync with your iOS devices’ mail apps.[^creepy] The way around that is to apply rules that work with IMAP folders and subfolders, *etc.*, at the *provider*&nbsp;level.

 However, at that point, you may well say: what's the use of the filtering on MailMate?